edyp-lab/Prostar_website/skeleton.md

 Prostar()
 ```

-4. For a better experience, it is advised to install the development version DT and highcharter packages.
+4. For a better experience, it is advised to install the development version of the package DT.
 To do so, install the devtools package and execute the following commands:
 ```R
 install.packages("devtools")